ello/wtf/_posts/policies/2014-10-03-privacy-policy.md

 ## A Note to Users Outside of the United States

 You acknowledge and agree that Ello’s servers and operations are in the United States.
-As a result, regardless of where you live, your Content is transferred to and stored in the United States, and you hereby consent to the transfer, processing, and storage of your Content in the United States.
+As a result, regardless of where you live, your content is transferred to and stored in the United States, and you hereby consent to the transfer, processing, and storage of your content in the United States.

 ## Changes to the Ello Privacy Policy